 Golf touring professionals are the professional golfers you see on television.

 These golfers travel to tournaments and compete in major golf tournaments.
 They are compensated monetarily and may also have companies or big brand names sponsor them, earning them an additional income.
+Some of the most famous golfers have even coined their own golf shot names.

 The touring professionals are the most famous and most talented of golfers.